 Configuring Session Token and Maximum Token Lifetime Values

 You can configure the Session Token and Maximum Token Lifetime values in the STS web.config file to shorten or lengthen the token lifetime.

 The SessionTokenLifetime and MaximumTokenLifetime keys control how many seconds the session token remains valid.
 This is normally set to around 8 hours (28800 seconds).

 To change the settings:

-- Access the web.config file in the following location for K2 4.7 or prior:
+- Access the web.config files in the following locations:

 <install drive>:\Program Files (x86)\K2 blackpearl\WebServices\Identity\Sts\Windows\Web.config

 - For K2 Five or later:

 - Change the following values to the required seconds: